Why We’re Walking Wednedays, Volume 2

 - I am walking for survivors, for communities, and for a better future.

 Why are YOU walking?

-Meg has been BARCC's Coordinator of Community Education and Outreach since 2007.
+Meg formerly served BARCC as its coordinator of Community Education and Outreach.
 Prior to that, she was involved with various aspects of sexual violence prevention, education, and response at Northeastern University and Williams College.
 Her work focuses on mobilizing communities to prevent sexual violence.
-Heretofore, her web-based social commentary has largely been limited to incisive and hilarious Facebook status updates and BARCC's Twitter feed.